Egg Coated Bread

 Think twice before you throw away your bread slice.

 Whenever we had some old bread left in the pantry, my mum would slice and egg-fry it, or simply toast it on its own in a pan.
-We would call it either ‘bread in egg’ or fried bread, the latter being usually eaten with a little garlic paste spread on top.
+We would call it either ‘bread in egg’ or fried bread, the latter being usually eaten with a little minced garlic spread on top.

 Below is a simple recipe for egg coated bread, which turns leftover bread into an appetizing breakfast, snack or even a supper.
 And it won’t take more than 10 minutes to make.